 David’s highlights with Crouch End Festival Chorus include Mahler’s 8th Symphony to a sell-out Royal Festival Hall and John Adams’ Harmonium at the Barbican in the presence of the composer.

 He is also an experienced conductor in the recording studio.
-Recording work includes music for the BBC TV’s Doctor Who at Air Studios and soundtracks for several films including A Cure for Wellness and Loving Vincent.
+Recording work includes music for the BBC TV’s Doctor Who at Air Studios and soundtracks for several films including A Cure for Wellness, Loving Vincent and Rocketman

 David has also prepared the choir for highly-acclaimed concerts involving global figures such as composers Ennio Morricone, James Newton Howard and Hans Zimmer, tenor Andrea Bocelli and rock bands Muse, Take That and Procol Harum

 David’s work as chorus master includes Berlioz’s Grande Messe des Morts with the BBC Symphony Orchestra under François-Xavier Roth.
 In 2017, he prepared the BBC Symphony Chorus for a concert and recording with Chandos of Bliss’s The Beatitudes under conductor Sir Andrew Davis.

 David has also been Music Director of Hertfordshire Chorus since 2000.

 His recording of Will Todd’s Ode to a Nightingale and James McCarthy’s Codebreaker with the chorus and the BBC Concert Orchestra has been released on Signum Records, receiving excellent reviews.